ClemSc/OpenKeyMegalothorax/README.md

 Contributors should be listed below by order of first contribution.

 The key was introduced first time in:
-Schneider C., Minor M., M. and D'Haese, C. (in prep) A new species-group of <em>Megalothorax</em> (Collembola) with Gondwanide distribution, and introducing an openly licensed interactive identification key of <em>Megalothorax</em> species.
+Schneider C., Minor M., M. and D'Haese, C. (2023) a new group of species of <em>Megalothorax</em> (Collembola) with Gondwanan distribution, and introducing an openly licensed interactive identification key of <em>Megalothorax</em> species.
+Zootaxa, 5228(2), 101–121.

 Citation for the first version (v1.0.0) is:
 Schneider C., (2022).
 Open key of the <em>Megalothorax</em> species of the world (Collembola: Neelidae), v1.0.0, https://github.com/ClemSc/OpenKeyMegalothorax, DOI: [https://doi.org/10.5281/zenodo.7341417](https://doi.org/10.5281/zenodo.7341417).